bigjosh/trumpwap/README.md

 After it boots, connect to the Wifi `trumpWAP` network.

-To test, you can pull up [this image](http://josh.com/joshpete.gif), which should look like trump and not two white guys.
+To test, you can pull up [this image](http://josh.com/joshpete.gif), which should look like trump and not two loosers.

 ## Limitations